Laminations from the Main Cubioid: The description of the Combinatorial Main Cubioid

+We also need the following lemma.
+Observe that a cubic lamination that has a critical set of degree two must have a second critical set, also of degree two.

-\begin{lem} Let $\sim$ be a lamination from $\cu^c$ with a finite periodic gap $G$ of type A or B such that a cycle $\F$ of Fatou gaps attached to $G$ at each edge consists of Fatou gaps of degree two.
+\begin{lem} Let $\sim$ be a lamination from $\cu^c$ with a finite invariant gap $G$ of type A or B such that a cycle $\F$ of Fatou gaps attached to $G$ at each edge consists of Fatou gaps of degree two.
 Suppose that the second critical set $W$ of $\sim$ is infinite.
-Then the following holds.
+Then the following holds. \begin{enumerate} \item The set $W$ is a periodic Fatou gap of degree 2, and the refixed edge $\ell$ of $W$ separates the rest of $W$ from $G$.